vmware-archive/firehose-to-loginsight/README.md

 #Disclaimer

-Since v0.0.10 we stop supporting username and password for authentification.
+Since v0.0.10 we stop supporting username and password for authentication.

 Please use ClientId and ClientSecret.

 # firehose-to-loginsight
 Firehose nozzle to pull events and send to LogInsight ingestion API inspired and leverages firehose-to-sylog